 Step 1: Speak to your dermatologist about your concerns

 Step 2: If you feel you can’t approach the dermatologist directly, or if you are not satisfied with the dermatologist’s response:

-- Make a notification to Australian Health Practitioner Regulation Authority (Ahpra).
+- Make a notification to Australian Health Practitioner Regulation Agency (Ahpra).
 Ahpra is responsible for the regulation and accreditation of doctors in Australia.

 - Visit Ahpra’s website for instruction on how to make a notification.

 - Lodge a complaint with your local health complaints commissioner.

 Australian health complaints commissioners

 In Australia, AHPRA works with the groups responsible for health complaints in each state and territory.
 You may need to contact these organisations for particular types of complaints (for example about access to your health information).

 - ACT ACT Human Rights Commission

 - NSW Health Care Complaints Commission